Burton Barr Central Library, architect of record bruderDWL, Photographs by Bill Timmerman, ©bruderDWL

 Drawings and Papers: 1960s-2000s

 The collection consists of oversize materials, textual records, and photographs.
-Important among the oversize holdings are presentation drawings for nearly two hundred Bruder projects from 1971-1994.
-These drawings include perspectives, floor plans, site plans, sections, and elevations.
+Oversize drawings include perspectives, floor plans, site plans, sections, and elevations.
+Textual records include job files, general files, and publicity files.
 Extensive printed materials with references to Bruder and his work are contained withing the textual records.
 Also among the printed materials are architects' files compiled by the Bruder firm that contain biographical and historical information on prominent architects throughout the world.
 Photographs for nearly two hundred completed Bruder projects are also included among the holdings.

 Click here to view selected images from the Bruder Collection on the Library Guide to Arizona Architecture from the Archives